RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

    **Your action**:
      You don't need to do anything special.
 Do not reset :tt:`$TMPDIR`.

-:bluelight:`Your job creates a few Gb of output in the current directory` where you run the job and does many frequent small file reads or writes (a few Kb every few minutes).
+:bluelight:`Your job creates a few GB of output in the current directory` where you run the job and does many frequent small file reads or writes (a few Kb every few minutes).

    **Your action**: